Category Archives: research

 Balancing Rocks (Photo credit: Viewminder)

-Ultimately, I suppose, the answer to my question, how relevant is my research?, is not something I myself can answer.
-Obviously, any answer I give will be at best biased and at worst self-depreciating.
+Ultimately, I suppose, the answer to my question, how relevant is my research?, is not something I can answer.
+Any answer I give will be at best biased and at worst self-deprecating.
 Time will tell whether I will be remembered for anything I may have published or presented.
 But, I know that when I leave academia, I will be able to look back and take pride in what I have done in research.
 And, maybe that is all any of us can hope for!

 Enhanced by Zemanta